alex-tudosan/kyverno-postgresql-testing/SIMPLE_GUIDE.md

 ### Step 3: Create Your Test Environment

-**What we're doing:** Creating a small group of computers in the cloud and a professional database to run our security tests.
+**What we're doing:** Creating a small group of nodes in the cloud and a professional database to run our security tests.

-**Why we're doing this:** We need computers to run Kyverno, Reports Server, and a database to store all the security reports.
+**Why we're doing this:** We need nodes to run Kyverno, Reports Server, and a database to store all the security reports.

 **Commands to run:**
 ```bash